-The pace of innovation at St. Elizabeth Hospital continues.
-In 2000, the hospital installed new MRI equipment, making Affinity Health System the only provider of spectroscopy in the area.
-The 2001 partnership between Affinity Health System and UW Health resulted in the creation of the Affinity/UW Children’s Health Center for specialty pediatric care on the hospital campus.
-The same year, the Affinity Breast Center opened at the hospital.
+The pace of innovation at Ascension St. Elizabeth Hospital continues.
+In 2000, the hospital installed new MRI equipment, making Ascension the only provider of spectroscopy in the area.
+The 2001 partnership between Ascension and UW Health resulted in the creation of the Ascension/UW Children’s Health Center for specialty pediatric care on the hospital campus.
+The same year, the Ascension Breast Center opened at the hospital.

 Ascension St. Elizabeth hospital received recognition for its contributions to local health care in 2002, when Solucient named it a “Top 100 Hospital for Cardiovascular Care.”
 Solucient honored the hospital again the following year by naming it one of the “100 Top Hospitals Benchmarks for Success.”
 In 2003, the hospital’s Cancer Care program received three-year accreditation by the Commission on Cancer of the American College of Surgeons.
 Solucient named Ascension St. Elizabeth Hospital a “Top 100 Most-Improved Hospital” in 2004 and a Top 100 hospital for patient quality and financial performance in 2005.